scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Info Field (INF)**: Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
-A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.